Trials Acceleration Programme

 The Trials Acceleration Programme (TAP) is an exciting initiative by Leukaemia & Lymphoma Research to deliver more life-saving treatments to blood cancer patients through the acceleration of clinical trials.

 By setting up a network of leading treatment centres around the UK, coordinated by a dedicated central hub, TAP accelerates the set up and recruitment to clinical trials, allowing more new drugs and treatments to be tested faster than ever before.

 Developing and delivering successful new treatments depends on clinical trials

 Clinical trials test new drugs in patients and are vital for moving breakthroughs made in the lab into new drugs, diagnostic tools and other treatments that improve survival and quality of life.

-Despite the fact that research continues to yield promising new treatments it is often not possible to test these in clinical trials and potentially life-saving drugs are left to sit on the shelf.
+Despite the fact that laboratory research continues to yield promising new treatments, it is often difficult or slow to test these in clinical trials and potentially life-saving drugs are left to sit on the shelf.

 More clinical trials will save more lives in the UK